 the structure is basically the same in the dog.

 TREATMENT - REPLACING THE GLAND IN ITS PROPER LOCATION

 By far the best treatment for “Cherry Eye” is replacement of the gland back into its proper location.
 There are two techniques for doing this.
-The traditional “tucking” method is probably most commonly performed.
+The traditional “tucking” (also called "tacking") method is probably most commonly performed.
 Here, a single stitch is permanently placed drawing the gland back where it belongs.
 Complications are uncommon but the owner should be aware of the following possibilities:

 - If the stitch unties, the surface of the eye could become scratched by the suture.
 If this occurs, the eye will become suddenly painful and the suture thread may be visible.
 The suture can be removed and the problem solved.

 - The tuck may not be anchored well enough to hold permanently.
 In fact, this surgery is notorious for this type of failure and frequently a second or even third tuck is needed.
 If more than a couple of tucks have lead to failure, it may be better to try the imbrication technique as described below.
 Some cases are repaired using both tuck and imbrication together.

 - Sometimes Cherry Eye is accompanied by other eyelid problems which make the repair more difficult or less likely to succeed.
 In these cases, again, if the simple surgery is not adequate, we recommend that a veterinary ophthalmologist perform the second surgery to maximize the chances of a permanent resolution.